mvdamme/sucker_punch-backgroundable/README.md

 ## Configuration

-Apart from the `reload` option described above, there is two other configuration settings:
+Apart from the `reload` option described above, there are two other configuration settings:

 ```ruby
 SuckerPunch::Backgroundable.configure do |config|